Configure Microsoft 365 Lighthouse portal security

 For non-customer tenant-related actions in Lighthouse (for example, onboarding, customer deactivating/reactivating, managing tags, reviewing logs), MSP technicians must have an assigned role in the partner tenant.
 See Overview of permissions in Microsoft 365 Lighthouse for more details on partner tenant roles.

-Set up Azure AD Privileged Identity Management (PIM)
+Set up Microsoft Entra Privileged Identity Management (PIM)

 MSPs can minimize the number of people who have high-privilege role access to secure information or resources by using PIM.
 PIM reduces the chance of a malicious person gaining access to resources or authorized users inadvertently impacting a sensitive resource.
 MSPs can also grant users just-in-time high privilege roles to access resources, make broad changes, and monitor what the designated users are doing with their privileged access.

-Using Azure AD PIM requires an Azure AD Premium P2 license in the partner tenant.
+Using Microsoft Entra PIM requires a Microsoft Entra ID P2 license in the partner tenant.

 The following steps elevate partner tenant users to time-scoped higher privilege roles by using PIM:

-Create a role-assignable group as described in the article Create a group for assigning roles in Azure Active Directory.
+Create a role-assignable group as described in the article Create a group for assigning roles in Microsoft Entra ID.

-Go to Azure AD – All Groups and add the new group as a member of a security group for high-privilege roles (for example, Admin Agents security group for DAP or a similarly respective security group for GDAP roles).
+Go to Microsoft Entra ID – All Groups and add the new group as a member of a security group for high-privilege roles (for example, Admin Agents security group for DAP or a similarly respective security group for GDAP roles).

 Set up privileged access to the new group as described in the article Assign eligible owners and members for privileged access groups.